 - Section B: [Reading & Comprehension]

-- This section contains 15 Multiple.
-The first part will contain 05 Multiple Choice Questions of 1 mark.
+- This section contains 15 multiple-choice questions.
+The first part will contain 05 multiple-choice questions of 1 mark.
 There is a negative marking for every wrong answer (1/3 will be deducted for the 1-mark question).

 - Section C: Economics